root-project/root/README/ReleaseNotes/v630/index.md

 ## Core Libraries

 - Increase thread-safety in parts of core libraries (TCling, TClingMethodInfo, TClingTypeInfo, TFunction) to allow for parallel workflows using RDataFrame in multiple C++ `std::thread`s.
+- The maximum number of threads used by ROOT's thread pools can now be limited by the environment variable `ROOT_MAX_THREADS`.

 ## I/O Libraries

 - Improve parsing of input argument to `TChain::Add`.
 Now it supports the case of globbing files while also using the `?#` token to specify the tree name.

 ## RDataFrame
-- instead of returning nothing, `ROOT::RDF::RunGraphs` now returns the number of separate computation graphs that have been run.
+- Instead of returning nothing, `ROOT::RDF::RunGraphs` now returns the number of separate computation graphs that have been run.

 - Introduce [`ProgressBar`](https://root.cern/doc/master/classROOT_1_1RDataFrame.html#progressbar) feature that can be added to any RDataFrame program.